MolClaw: An Autonomous Agent with Hierarchical Skills for Drug Molecule Evaluation, Screening, and Optimization: Methods

-The MolBench-MO benchmark was curated from the ChemCoTBench dataset \cite{li2025beyond}: we first randomly sampled a subset of questions from two subtasks (molecular editing and physicochemical property-focused molecular optimization) within the source dataset, with all ambiguous or ill-defined entries systematically removed during preprocessing.
-The first subtask, functional group modification, requires models to perform targeted addition, deletion or substitution of functional groups on a given source molecule in strict adherence to task-specified constraints, with performance quantified by operational accuracy (the proportion of outputs that fully meet all modification requirements).
-The second subtask assesses the targeted optimization of drug-relevant physicochemical properties, in which models must optimize input molecules against three key metrics for drug development: QED, LogP and LogS.
-Performance on this subtask is evaluated via two primary endpoints: the absolute change (delta) in the target property after optimization, and the success rate of achieving pre-specified optimization criteria.
+The MolBench-MO benchmark was derived from ChemCoTBench \cite{li2025beyond} by sampling tasks from two subtasks, molecular editing and physicochemical property optimization, while removing ambiguous or ill-defined entries.
+The first subtask, functional group modification, requires models to add, delete, or substitute functional groups on a source molecule under strict constraints.
+Performance is measured by operational accuracy, defined as the proportion of outputs that fully satisfy all modification requirements.
+The second subtask evaluates targeted optimization of drug-relevant physicochemical properties.
+Models must improve molecules with respect to three key metrics: QED, LogP, and LogS.
+Performance is assessed using two endpoints: (1) the absolute change (delta) in the target property and (2) the success rate in meeting predefined optimization criteria.